Skip to contents

 Stochastic partial differentiaul equation (SPDE)

 The analyst can approximate spatial variation over a continuous two-dimensional surface by constructing finite element mesh (FEM), treating the value at vertices as a GMRF, and then using bilinear interpolation (i.e., a piecewise linear approximation) to interpolate from vertices to the spatial domain.
-In this case, the precision is constructred as:
+This method was developed by (F. Lindgren, Rue, and LindstrΓΆm 2011), as popularized in the software R-INLA (Lindgren 2012), first implemented in TMB by (J. T. Thorson et al. 2014), and using elements constructed by R-package fmesher (F. Lindgren 2023).
+In this case, the precision is constructed as:

 Simultaneous autoregressive (SAR):

-Alternatively, the analyst can specify an areal model representing the value within spatial strata:
+Alternatively, the analyst can apply a simultaneous autoregressive process (Ver Hoef, Hanks, and Hooten 2018), specifying an areal model that represents the value within spatial strata:

 Stream networks using a tail-down exponential correlation function

 Finally, the analyst can specify that sites are partially correlated if they are adjacent along a stream network (while ignoring flow direction).
-This results in an Onstein-Uhlenbeck process along the stream network, or an exponential tail-down model:
+This results in an Onstein-Uhlenbeck process along the stream network (Charsley et al. 2023), or an exponential tail-down model:

 Structural equation models